 By booking an appointment with Vasectomy Australia, you can take advantage of our no-scalpel technique; a safe and effective process with a quicker recovery period (roughly around seven days), that is now more cost efficient than ever before.

-The safest and easiest vasectomy Eastern Suburb men can access is performed in under 30 minutes.
+The safest and easiest vasectomy Eastern Suburb men can access is performed in under 30 minutes at our convenient Enmore location.
 Dr. Geoff Cashion’s open-ended no-scalpel vasectomy technique has the lowest risk of complications possible.
 It is one of the most accessible procedures for a vasectomy Eastern Suburb Sydney can offer.